AllanNastin/ethical-ai/backend/README.md

 ```python
 output_list = output_list + better_studio(token_list, tags_list, sentences)
 ```

+By not running either of these functions and simply outputting the tokens_list and tags_list you can get the NER data in a standard format

-You can also output the entities as strings instead of ints by uncommenting
+You can also output the entities as ints instead of strings by uncommenting
 ```python
       #for tag in return_list[1]:
           # int_tags.append(label2id.get(tag))